flyntwp/flynt/docs/getting-started/dynamic-component.md

 </div>
 ```

-Since all of the fields configured in the component are automatically available in the view, this is all there is to it!
+That's all there is to it!
+All of the component's fields are automatically available in the component's view.

 ## 3.4 Understanding the Flynt Data Flow